systemd/python-systemd/README.md

    first.
  * The base message is usually sent in the form MESSAGE=hello.
 The MESSAGE field is, however, not required.
- * Invalid or zero arguments results in nothing recorded in journald.
+ * A ValueError is thrown is thrown if sd_journald_sendv() results in an error.
+This might happen if there are no arguments or one of them is invalid.

 Viewing Output
 ==============